ali-sattari/ali-sattari.github.io/content/posts/when-to-alert-on-what.md

 categories: [technology]
 ---

 We have all been there when we go into a new company or team, looking at their stack and especially alerting, and something feels a bit ... off?
 This is an honest attempt to categorize alerting into some bands or levels to make it easier to reason about where things are and have a glimpse at the road ahead.
 Or, in other words, to put words on those vague feelings.
 The levels aren't meant to be followed in sequence; some can be skipped, others not.
-Moreover, this is by no means a yet-another-maturity-model; use it as such at your own risk.
+Moreover, this is by no means a yet-another-maturity-model[^1]; use it as such at your own risk.
 The end goal of any alert is (besides being actionable) to detect problems affecting your users fast enough without being too trigger-happy<sup>\[citation needed\]</sup>.

 <!--more-->